From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs

 \subsection{Builder}

 Once the knowledge base is populated and the vulnerable version of the project's source code is downloaded, the next objective is to build the project in a way that allows the exploit to be executed.
-To achieve this, our pipeline employs two \emph{developer} LLM agents: the \emph{Pre-requisite Developer Agent}, which analyzes and plans the environment setup, and the \emph{Setup Developer Agent}, which executes this plan to configure the vulnerable environment.
-As well as one \emph{critic}, the \emph{Setup Critic Agent}, which analyzes the logs of the \emph{Setup Developer} and evaluates the setup for the project, allowing the system to correct its mistakes.
-Below, we discuss the functionality of these agents.
+To achieve this, our pipeline employs two \emph{developer} LLM agents: the \emph{\predev{} Agent}, which analyzes and plans the environment setup, and the \emph{\setupdev{} Agent}, which executes this plan to configure the vulnerable environment.
+As well as one \emph{critic}, the \emph{\setupcritic{} Agent}, which analyzes the logs of the \emph{\setupdev{}} and evaluates the setup for the project, allowing the system to correct its mistakes.
+Below, we discuss these in detail.